py5coding/py5book/reference/py5tools_register_processing_mode_key.md

 ## Description

-Register a callable or module for use with py5's Processing Mode.
-This will make Python code available to Processing Mode py5 users to call with the `callPython()` method.
+Register a callable or module when programming in py5's Processing Mode.
+This will make Python code available to Processing Mode py5 users to call in Java with the `callPython()` method.
 Please read py5's online documentation to learn more about Processing Mode.

 The `value` parameter can be a callable, a module or an object.
 If `value` is a module or an object, the `key` parameter in the Java `callPython()` call should use dots (`.`) to access the module's or object's callables.